fcavaler1/fcavaler1.github.io/_pages/about.md

   - /about.html
 ---

-I am an Assistant Professor of Finance at Texas A&M University Mays Business School.
-I obtained my Ph.D. in Financial Economics from the University of Chicago Booth School of Business and Kenneth C. Griffin Department of Economics.
+I am a PhD student in financial economics at the University of Chicago, Booth School of Business

-**Contact**: fli3@mays.tamu.edu
+**Contact**: fcavaler@chicagobooth.edu

-**Research Interests**: Asset Pricing, Macroeconomics
+**Research Interests**: Asset Pricing, Macrofinance

 [**Research**](https://lifulin.github.io/research/)